kamaldlk/react-datasheet/README.md

 * Deletion using keyboard keys
 * Callbacks for onChange, valueRenderer(visible data)
 * dataRenderer(underlying data in the input, takes the value by default)
+* Optional fixed header on scroll

+Todo:
+* Create test for the new features.
+* Fix resizing bugs.
+* Fixed columns

 ## Installation